 Elden Ring pre-order

 First and foremost, Elden Ring does not yet have a release date, so if you pre-order the game now, you could wind up waiting quite a while to receive it.
-Amazon lists December 31, 2020, although this is just a placeholder date.
-The game could come out before the end of the year; it could come out in 2021; it could come out even later, since many game studios have hit significant development setbacks this year.
+Amazon lists December 31, 2021, although this is just a placeholder date.
+The game could come out before the end of the year; it could come out in 2022; it could come out even later, since many game studios hit significant development setbacks last year.

-There’s also the question of whether Elden Ring will come to PS5 and Xbox Series X, which seems likely, if it comes out any later than this year.
+There’s also the question of whether Elden Ring will come to PS5 and Xbox Series X, which seems likely.
 As such, you probably won’t want to pre-order the current-gen game if you have plans to buy a next-gen console.
 (Theoretically, the Xbox One version will get a free upgrade to the Xbox Series X game through Microsoft’s Smart Delivery system, but this isn’t guaranteed for third-party games.)